-This Community Risk Management Plan 2022-2026 has been developed through a full and comprehensive consultation exercise.
+This draft Community Risk Management Plan 2022-2026 is being developed through a full and comprehensive consultation exercise.

-The consultation period ran from 29th October 2021 to 21st January 2022 and followed the Government's Principles of Consultation Guidance 2012, in that it aimed to be proportionate, targeted and placed emphasis on ensuring that consultees understood the effects of the proposals.
+The consultation period runs from 29th October 2021 to 21st January 2022 and follows the Government's Principles of Consultation Guidance 2012, in that it aims to be proportionate, targeted and places emphasis on ensuring that consultees understood the effects of the proposals.